peruvianidol/mikeaparicio.com/src/posts/2021-04-06-extreme-makeover-homepage-edition.md

 **An accessibility overlay**.
 As companies are scrambling to meet accessibility requirements, they often reach for one of these solutions instead of just making their website accessible themselves.
 The A11y Project recently published an article about <a href="https://www.a11yproject.com/posts/2021-03-08-should-i-use-an-accessibility-overlay/">why they don't recommend using them</a>.

 There were some other small things, but those were the biggest culprits.
-And none of this was added by my therapist so much as she just picked out a template and added her content.
+And none of this was added by my friend so much as she just picked out a template and added her content.
 I'm sure any other site offered by this company would be equally as unperformant.

 <h3 class="ma-heading-3">Made with Eleventy</h3>